 T.UAUSER An attacker (possibly, but not necessarily, an unauthorized user of the TOE) may impersonate an authorized user of the TOE.
 This includes the threat of an authorized user that tries to impersonate as another authorized user without knowing the authentication information.

-T.UAACCESS An authorized user of the TOE may access information resources without having permissio
+T.UAACCESSAn authorized user of the TOE may access information resources without having permission from the person who owns, or is responsible for, the information resource for the type of access.

+T.COMPROT

-- T.UAACCESS An authorized user of the TOE may access information resources without having permission from the person who owns, or is responsible for, the information resource for the type of access. - T.COMPROT An attacker (possibly, but not necessarily, an unauthorized user of the TOE) may intercept a communication link between the TOE and another trusted IT product to intercept or modify information transferred between the TOE and the other trusted IT product (which may be another instantiation of the TOE) using defined protocols (SSH or SSL) in a way that can not be detected by the TOE or the other trusted IT product.
+An attacker (possibly, but not necessarily, an unauthorized user of the TOE) may intercept a communication link between the TOE and another trusted IT product to intercept or modify information transferred between the TOE and the other trusted IT product (which may be another instantiation of the TOE) using defined protocols (SSH or SSL) in a way that can not be detected by the TOE or the other trusted IT product.

-3.2.2 Threats to be countered by measures within the TOE environment
+3.2.2 Threats to be countered by measures within the TOE environment administrative) is losing stored data due to this hardware malfunction.
+An attacker may cause such a hardware malfunction by executing software that capable of causing hardware malfunction.